 [END OF SPOILER]

 The main focus of this story is how to cast the spirits out from Shizu’s body.
 Not by exorcism, but by understanding the feelings of the spirits so that they can rest peacefully and leave her body without hatred.
-The romance is not the main aspect of the story, but the romance is a way to understand how to treat Shizu with her “disorder” and make her live the life without a bad stigma.
-I feel like I read a mature (seinen/josei) manga with shoujo touch.
+The romance is not the main aspect of the story, but the romance is a way to understand how to treat Shizu with her “disorder” and make her live the life without a bad outlook.
+I feel like I read a mature (Seinen/Josei) manga with Shoujo touch.
 There’re so many scenes with deep meanings in this manga.

 We can see the character development clearly in this manga.
-The main or side characters have their respective development.
-Shizu, who previously feel inferior to her personality, slowly change thanks to Tetsu who is always by his side to accompany and find solutions to the problems faced by her.
-Whereas Tetsu, who previously has trauma from horror things, getting used to supernatural phenomenon caused by spirits who possessed Shizu.
+The main or side characters have their respective developments.
+Shizu, who previously feel inferior to her personality, slowly change thanks to Tetsu who is always by her side to accompany and find solutions to the problems faced by her.
+Whereas Tetsu, who previously has trauma from terrifying things, getting used to supernatural phenomenon caused by spirits who possessed Shizu.
 They’re both stronger than before.
-Every charactetrs in this manga are likeable and have their own charms for the readers because of the well-written back stories and good characterizations.
+Every characters in this manga are likeable and have their own charms for the readers because of well-written back stories and good characterizations.

 ● Volume 1 is symbolized with red roses that represent everlasting passion.
 The love story between Tetsu and Chizu starts here.

 ● Volume 2 is symbolized with yellow roses.
-This flower expressing friendship and great pleasure.
+The flower expressing friendship and great pleasure.
 This volume reveals the relationship between the main characters and those around them.
 There’re some heartwarming scenes here.

 ● Volume 3 is symbolized with white roses that represent modesty and purity.
 Tetsu starts to be honest with his feelings about anything, not just about his love for Shizu.
 In the other hand, Shizu is like an innocent child who is always curious.
 Her eyes opened by Tetsu to see the world she never known before.